How Mycorrhizal fungi network Inspired Decentralized Mesh Communication Networks

 Extends plant root reach up to 100-fold via fungal hyphae that trade phosphorus, water, and minerals for plant sugars — also transferring carbon and distress signals between trees over kilometres in a self-repairing underground network

-In the language of biomimicry, this falls under the Sense › Coordinate behaviour category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Coordinate behaviour category.

 The Design Principle